Help

 USB PCB design

-What Are the Key Design Requirements for Different USB Standards?
+What Are the Key USB PCB Design Requirements for Different USB Standards?

-Before initiating your PCB layout, it's essential to identify the specific USB standard your project will utilize.
-Each version comes with distinct demands concerning data transfer rates and signal integrity.
+Before initiating your layout in your CAD software, it is essential to identify the specific USB standard your project will utilize.
+Each version comes with distinct demands regarding data transfer rates, routing complexity, and signal integrity.

-USB 2.0 supports data rates up to 480 Mbps.
-Its data transmission relies on a differential pair (D+ and D-).
-For this standard, precise impedance control is critical, typically targeting a differential impedance of around 90 ohms.
+• USB 2.0 (High-Speed): Operating at up to 480 Mbps, USB 2.0 relies on a single differential pair (D+ and D-).
+The primary requirement here is precise impedance control, targeting a differential impedance of exactly 90 ohms (±10%).

 Design Requirements for USB 3.0/3.1 and USB-C